sandbox-bio/sandbox.bio/src/content/datepro-08-semantic-processing/steps/Step01.md

 (`rdfs:label`), which is inside the definition of the class that represents the entity.

-<Alert>Once again, please be patient, as these OWL files are quite large.
-In the meantime, feel free to read the following text while the task is running.</Alert>

 #### Class definition
 To retrieve the full class definition, a more efficient approach is to use the `xmllint` command, which we already used in previous tutorials to process XML: